 Secularism/non-belief/Atheism is still very much stigmatised in our country.
 We would like to show South Africa, firstly, that we exist, and secondly that your everyday non-believer is just like every other human.
 Or if you like, you could argue that we are more moral, caring, better people when compared to the religious.

 Want to meet others who think like you?
-Join the SASS Meetup group and meet up with people who share your views.
+Join a chat group and meet up with people who share your views.

 More About the Secular Charter